China Ceramic Petrography Database

 About the Authors:

-Andrew Womack is currently a lecturer in East Asian Archaeology at McGill University and a visiting scholar at the University of Toronto Archaeology Centre.
+Andrew Womack is an Assistant Professor in the Department of Asian Studies at Furman University.
 His research focuses on using geophysical survey, excavation, and ceramic analysis to explore craft production, identity, and interaction in late Neolithic and early Bronze Age northwestern China.
 He is Associate Director of the Tao River Archaeology Project and the creator and editor of the China Ceramic Petrography Database.

 Anke Hein is Peter Moores Associate Professor in Chinese Archaeology at Oxford University.